kurtfm/myreads-project/README.md

 # MyReads Project

 This project was created and submitted as the first project in the Udacity React Nanodegree.
-The project extends the base style and BooksAPI.js given as a base.
+The project extends the base style and BooksAPI.js to complete the requirements.

 ## Run Project Locally